junyan59/Site-Log-Analysis-and-Reporting-Tool/README.md

 # Site Log Analysis and Reporting Tool
 The project is to build an internal reporting tool based on a news site log database with 1.6 million records.
-Design complex SQL query plans to analyze the data and provided business insights.
+Design complex SQL query plans to analyze the data and provide business insights.

 ## Questions
 1. **What are the most popular three articles of all time?** Which articles have been accessed the most?